Typical Course Length

 Self-Motivation and discipline

-Studying the Professional Masters programmes requires discipline and self-motivation from every candidate.
-You will have access to the expertise and helpful guidance of departmental staff, but you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your Professional Master’s degree.
+Studying the Professional Masters programme requires discipline and self-motivation from every candidate.
+You will have access to the expertise and helpful guidance of departmental staff, but you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your Professional Masters degree.
 This process of independent study at an extremely high level will strengthen your skills as an independent and self-sufficient worker.

 The Professional Masters programme is designed to give you a range of transferable skills that you can apply in a variety of business contexts.
 Upon graduation, you will have proven your abilities in structuring and communicating ideas efficiently, writing for and speaking to a range of audiences, evaluating and organising information, working effectively with others and working within time frames and to specific deadlines and, delivering high impact and practical business strategies to improve your business.